tbackus127/handwritingRecog/README.md

 In order to get a wide enough dataset, we plan to have various people across campus write out the alphabet in 26 boxes, scan the paper into a computer to be split into individual images per letter, and then fed into the neural network to train it.

+This project also includes autocorrect via the Levanshtein method just in case the neural network fails to correctly identify a letter as a safety net.

 ## Usage

 ### Image Splitter